lilymcmullen/OptimalVisibilityTool/Tutorials/HowToFindYourDEM.md

 # HowToFindYourDEM

-OpenTopography has digital elevations models (DEM) for most of the U.S. However you could use a DEM raster from any other source.
+OpenTopography has digital elevations models (DEM) for most of the U.S. You can also use a DEM raster (.tif) from any source.

 [OpenTopography.org](https://portal.opentopography.org/datasets)